- Ph.D. in Geology, Victoria University of Wellington, New Zealand, 2003-2006

 2004: Bright Future PhD Scholarship, New Zealand Foundation for Research Science and Technology.

-- Nature Communications, Earth and Planetary Science Letters, Journal of Geophysical Research, Bulletin of the Seismological Society of America, Tectonophysics, Journal of Structural Geology, Tectonics, Journal of Seismology, Seismological Research Letters, Geomorphology, Geoarchaeology, New Zealand Journal of Geology and Geophysics, Earth System Science, Journal of Geodynamics, Bulletin of the Geological Society of Greece.
+- Nature Geoscience, Nature Communications, Earth and Planetary Science Letters, Scientific Reports, Journal of Geophysical Research, Bulletin of the Seismological Society of America, Tectonophysics, Journal of Structural Geology, Tectonics, Journal of Seismology, Seismological Research Letters, Geomorphology, Geoarchaeology, New Zealand Journal of Geology and Geophysics, Earth System Science, Journal of Geodynamics, Terra Nova, Bulletin of the Geological Society of Greece.

-- National Science Foundation (NSF), UNESCO-IUCN (International Union for Conservation of Nature), EU-COST Actions.
+- National Science Foundation (NSF), UNESCO-IUCN (International Union for Conservation of Nature), EU-COST Actions, Israel Research Foundation (IRF), National Science Centre of Poland, Czech Science Foundation (GACR).

-- External examiner for PhD Thesis (New Zealand, Israel).
+- External examiner for PhD Thesis (New Zealand, Israel) and Master Thesis (Germany, Greece).